realpython/members/README.md

 1. Users should be able to view chapters on the sidebar
 1. Users should be able to view a single chapter
 1. Users should be able to mark a chapter as read or unread
-1. Users should be able to view a checkmark next to read chapters on the sidebar
-1. Users should be able to move from chapter to chapter within the single chapter view
 1. Users should be able to view their overall progress on the dashboard
-1. Users should be able to see the current chapter highlighted on the sidebar
 1. Users should be able to view their profile

 **Admin**